IsaacHair/map25.2/map25.2_simulator/readme.txt

 This version will basically create a state machine.
 I don't know if it is safe to call functions several thousand layers deep but whatevs it seems to work.

+Makerom v1:
+This is an exact copy of converter v1, just under a more unique name so that it can be put in the /bin folder.